mohammedpatla/EasyGrocery/README.md

 # EasyGrocery
 This Application was made purely for the purpose of a School Assignment.
+The purpose of this application is to make a skeleton Grocery app which could be used to develop for small budgeted grocery stores with limited development time and budget.

 # Instructions to run the application
 ### Install Cordova on your device and Android SDK